 And, after all, we’d never been given anything to support it.

-Linking the defeat of a Germanic-sounding Grindelwald and the year 1945 does not equate the defeat of the 3rd Reich, in our own world, in that year.
+Linking the defeat of a Germanic-sounding Grindelwald and the year 1945 does not equate to the defeat of the 3rd Reich, in our own world, in that year.
 It only pretends to.
 It is a false parallel.
 Or, in other words; it’s fake.

 In fact the parallel looked progressively more and more fake as the series continued and Rowling repeatedly dismissed or ignored or contradicted any element which would have supported the contention that the Potterverse had ever had anything like a 3rd Reich goose-steeping about in it.
 And in DHs she finally renders the whole assumption into gibberish by claiming that Grindelwald never took his war to Britain at all.

-Despite Rowling’s apparent 11th-hour endorsement of that particular piece fake reasoning, she provides nothing within canon to support it.
-She tells us ex-cathedra, that there were both wizard and Muggle global wars feeding off each other — with no explanation of how that was supposed to actually work, and then in the next book informs us that the wizarding war never touched Britain, which breaks every connection that the readers and theorists had been attempting to establish since we were first shown Albus Dumbledore’s chocolate frog card.
+Despite Rowling’s apparent 11th-hour endorsement of that particular piece fake reasoning, she still provides nothing within canon to support it.
+She tells us ex-cathedra, that there were both wizard and Muggle global wars feeding off each other — with no explanation of how that was supposed to actually work, and then in the final book informs us that the wizarding war never touched Britain, which breaks every connection that the readers and theorists had been attempting to establish since we were first shown Albus Dumbledore’s chocolate frog card.
 She then further tests our gullibility by trying to claim that all of this fighting was somehow ended by a one-on-one duel between two wizards — who Muggles do not believe exist.

 All of this after having already summarily (and consistently) ignored the existence of any wartime conditions related to a Muggle conflict throughout the entire series, I find her whole postulation of any mid-century war about as insupportable as her claim that HBP and DHs were somehow two halves of the same story — which was another piece of hooey that she was palming off on us at about the same time as she was claiming that the Muggle and wizard wars were feeding off one another.
 The only thing in the entire series that would indicate that any kind of a war had ever taken place in the 20th century of the Potterverse was the fact of Frank Bryce having come home from one with a stiff leg.